ConceptaNjolima/MyTNTResources/Week 2/[PM2.0]Usability and interviewing.md

 This lesson will be led by PM coaches from the building.

+### Leading questions

 ### User interview and testing basics

 This information is in the deck.
+It defines usability testing and user interviews, walks through the process of preparing for an interview, and demos conducting an interview.

 ### Draft interview guide (30 min)